Ants: Profile and Information

 Distribution

-Ants occupy a variety of ecological niches and use many different food resources as direct or indirect herbivores, predators and scavengers.
+Ants occupy various ecological niches and use many different food resources as direct or indirect herbivores, predators, and scavengers.

 Most ant species are omnivorous generalists, but some are specialized feeds.
 Their ecological dominance is evident in their biomass: ants contribute an estimated 15% to 20% (on average and almost 25% in the tropics) to terrestrial animal biomass, thus surpassing that of vertebrates.